code-jorge/netlify-sites/README.md

 ## Mini-Sites

+Collection of small sites, side projects, experiments and ideas

 ### Hobby sites

 Over the past few years I've built a series of small sites to test out concepts, or to just play around.